jmvezic/documentation/docs/installation/manual/installing_solr.md

 ```
 - `UNTARRED_SOLR_FOLDER`: This will likely simply be `solr-VERSION`, where `VERSION` is the version number that was downloaded.

-The port that Solr runs on can potentially be configured at ths point, but we'll expect it to be running on `8983`.
+The port that Solr runs on can potentially be configured at this point, but we'll expect it to be running on `8983`.

 Wait until the command output reaches: